Housing for international students

 • Water tax: € 100-200

-If you stay in the Netherlands for less than a year, you'll only pay for the months you live here, not the whole year.
+If you stay in the Netherlands for less than a year, you will only pay for the months that you live here, not the entire year.

 Exemption